rock-multiagent/multiagent-fipa_jade_proxy/readme.txt

      - New Project -> Maven -> Java application
 b) Console::
      - Run 'mvn archetype:create  -DgroupId=[your project's group id] -DartifactId=[your project's artifact id]'
+     - groupId should be your highlevel 'package' description under which you place the project
+     - artifactId will be you project name

 3. Add this dependency to your pom.xml:
 <dependency>